view_person_pic.php.jpeg

 Mulligan-160.jpg

-Dr. Timothy Mulligan (PhD '87) a Professor in the Fisheries Biology Department at Humboldt State University in Arcata, California, was been named Humboldt State University's Outstanding Professor of 2004-05.
+Dr. Timothy Mulligan (PhD '87) is Professor Emeritus in the Fisheries Biology Department at Humboldt State University in Arcata, California, and was named Humboldt State University's Outstanding Professor of 2004-05.
 This is the university's highest honor for dedication and excellence in teaching.
 Mulligan has taught at HSU since 1989, and his students laud him for his energy, enthusiasm, personal attention, and grasp of detail.
 His faculty colleagues agree, noting that Mulligan personifies the university's long-standing commitment to practical learning through research, combined with rigorous classroom instruction.
 "Tim's most effective classroom - and, I suspect, his favorite classroom - is in the field," comments Dave Hankin, chair of HSU's Department of Fisheries Biology.
 "Depending on the class and the time of year, Tim's students may be working a beach seine [fishing net] in Trinidad Harbor or the Mad River estuary, pulling a small trawl through eel grass beds in Humboldt Bay, deploying small plankton nets in Stone Lagoon, or towing a bottom trawl off the [university research vessel] Coral Sea, several miles off shore from Eureka."
 Growing up 30 miles north of Boston and 30 minutes from the ocean, Mulligan spent a summer doing research on the Isle of Shoals that adjoins the Maine/New Hampshire coast while pursuing undergraduate studies at the University of Vermont .
 The experience fed a growing interest in various species of fish that cemented his fascination.
 He continued his education with graduate studies at the University of Central Florida and earned his doctorate from the University of Maryland MEES Program, studying striped bass in the Chesapeake Bay under Dr. Edward Houde.
 A postdoctoral fellowship took him west to the Bering Sea and the Gulf of Alaska to focus on walleye pollock, before he moved to HSU.
 "I've had to teach myself about Southern California fishes, just to keep up with my students," Mulligan says.
 "The really, really top students keep you on your toes.
 But most professors actually get more satisfaction from reaching the students who aren't as well prepared.
 If you can get them turned on, now that's something!"

 Screen Shot 2013-10-24 at 11.07.09 AM.png